DanielMartinezMiravete/AxionPlots/README.md

 To regenerate plots use:

 ```
-python3 Plot_Axion_Photon.py    #To plot all the plots from Axion Photon
+python3 PlotAxionPhoton.py    #To plot all the plots from Axion Photon
-python3 Plot_Axion_Electron.pt  #To plot Axion Electron
+python3 PlotAxionElectron.py  #To plot Axion Electron

 ```
 ![Axion Photon Large Panorama](plots/pngs/AxionPhoton_large_panorama.png)